thousandlemons/pdf-server/README.md

 ]
 ```

 The response is an array of "Version"s.
+The default version, "Raw" is included.

 More details on the fields: